 - 39. The giving of consent is a positive act.
 The HT Act requires that consent must be sought for the removal, storage and use of human tissue for certain scheduled purposes, including research in connection with disorders, or the functioning, of the human body, subject to the exceptions set out later in this Code. - 40.
-Although the HT Act deals with removal of tissue from the deceased, consent to treatment and examination (and the removal of tissue from the living for research) is covered by the common law and the Mental Capacity Act 2005 (MC Act) where appropriate; these are not covered in this Code of Practice.
-Trusts should have local policies in place for seeking consent to treatment and the legal position is set out in the Department of Health's guidance. - 41.
+Although the HT Act deals with removal of tissue from the deceased, consent to treatment and examination (and the removal of tissue from the living for research) is covered by the common law and the Mental Capacity Act 2005 (MC Act) and in Northern Ireland the Mental Capacity Act (Northern Ireland) 2016 where appropriate; these are not covered in this Code of Practice.
+Trusts should have local policies in place for seeking consent to treatment and the legal position is set out in the Department of Health and Social Care's guidance. - 41.
 Guidance for healthcare professionals in Wales is available in the Welsh Assembly Government's Reference guide to consent for examination and treatment.
-The MC Act does not apply in Northern Ireland; the Department of Health (Northern Ireland) published its own reference guide to consent for examination, treatment or care in 2003.
+The MC Act does not apply in Northern Ireland (provisions around treatment in the NI MCA have not yet commenced); the Department of Health (Northern Ireland) published its own reference guide to consent for examination, treatment or care in 2003.
 This guidance is based on mental health and capacity case law. - 42.
 To give consent, the individual (or the person with parental responsibility) should understand the nature and purpose of what is proposed and be able to make an informed decision.
 They should be told of any 'material' or 'significant' risks inherent in the way the sample will be obtained, how the tissue will be used and any possible risks or implications of its use, such as genetic tests.
 Where consent was not given while the person was alive, their nominated representative or a relative may give consent (please see Code of Practice A for more information). - 43.
 Establishments should also provide appropriate and clear information on the activities for which they are seeking consent.
 The information might be in the form of leaflets or information sheets, or might be contained within the consent form.
 Many establishments have policies on consent that include the use of standard documentation.
-Such documentation should make reference to the HT Act and the role of the HTA and be reviewed to ensure that it is consistent with the relevant HTA Codes of Practice.
+Such documentation should make reference to the HT

+Act and the role of the HTA and be reviewed to ensure that it is consistent with the relevant HTA Codes of Practice.